Cushion Cut Diamonds | Guide, Proportions, L/W Ratios

 Key Points to Know

-• While it is strictly a matter of personal preference, the hybrid cushion is more popular than the brilliant cushion, modified cushion, and hybrid cushion.
+• While it is strictly a matter of personal preference, the hybrid cushion brilliant cut is more popular than the brilliant and modified brilliant cut.

 • Buy a cushion cut with a depth of 61-67%, table 60-68%, and l/w ratio of 1-1.03 for square or 1.16-1.22 for rectangular.